rlong/jsonbroker/Scratch.md

 Notes/Scratch
 =============

-\* poor mans dependency injection
+* poor mans dependency injection

-\* need to move helper methods from `BrokerMessage` to `BrokerMessageHelper`.
+* need to move helper methods from `BrokerMessage` to `BrokerMessageHelper`.

-\* need to rename `BrokerMessage.metaInformation` to
+* need to rename `BrokerMessage.metaInformation` to
 `BrokerMessage.metaData`.

 Imported from Notes
 ===================

-taken from `/Volumes/shared_disk/notes/notes.jsonbroker/jsonbroker.txt`
+taken from `notes.jsonbroker/jsonbroker.txt`

 -   supports division of responsibilities;
 -   does not require any specific IDE/OS for development;
 -   integrates (well enough) with Chrome to allow development outside;
 -   remote broker;
 -   future support for bluetooth;
 -   targets browser, desktop, and mobile environments;
 -   nothing specific to mobile platforms;
 -   sync/async model
 -   small js footprint
 -   remote broker supports security

--   outside of the JSON objects \<Service\>, implementors do not write any specific javascript
+-   outside of the JSON objects `<Service>`, implementors do not write any specific javascript

--